 - Create Community posts

 - Send viewers from a live stream to a Premiere

 - Send viewers from a Premiere to a live stream

-Full privileges will automatically be restored after a week, but your strike will remain on your channel for 90 days.
+After seven days, you’ll be back in good standing, but the strike will remain on your channel for 90 days.

-YouTube has recently updated its guidelines process and now provides detailed information about what caused each violation.
+There was a time when getting a community strike on YouTube raised more questions than it answered.
+Fortunately, YouTube updated its guidelines process and now provides detailed information about what caused each violation.
 It will also confirm to the creator any possible repercussions on the visibility and monetization of the content in question.

 Stay on the Right Side of the Rules

 Hopefully you’ll never see a community strike on your account… but it can happen.
 The key is to take the lesson, re-read the YouTube community guidelines, make the appropriate changes, and continue on your content journey unperturbed.